 With unapproved options it is only the gain arising from exercise which can be brought within the capital gains tax regime.
 The gain arising up to the point of exercise will have been assessed to income tax and usually national insurance.

-Unlike EMI, the CSOP scheme does not offer a better position in relation to entrepreneurs’ relief than those of ordinary shareholders.
-There is no legislative prohibition but in practice the reasons for failing to secure entrepreneurs’ relief include:
+Unlike EMI, the CSOP scheme does not offer a better position in relation to Business Assets Disposal Relief (entrepreneurs’ relief) than those of ordinary shareholders.
+There is no legislative prohibition but in practice the reasons for failing to secure Business Assets Disposal Relief (entrepreneurs’ relief) include:

 - A CSOP option holder must control at least 5% of ordinary shares.
 Many CSOP option holders are not given 5% or more.